Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids: Introduction

 In this paper we consider another special family of inhomogeneous TLLs where

-for some constant $v$.
+for some constants $\v$ and $K$.
 Our main motivation comes from experiments on trapped ultracold atoms on an atom chip (see Sec.~\ref{Sec:Atom_chip} for details) using a strongly anisotropic trap such that the system is effectively one-dimensional.
 In this example, the $x$-dependence of both $v(x)$ and $K(x)$ is dictated by the mean atom-density distribution, and the effective Hamiltonian is precisely of the form in \eqref{Eq:H_iTLL}, see, e.g., \cite{Schweigler2017, Rauer2018}.
-The condition in \eqref{vK_condition} is natural since changing the mean atom-density distribution affects $v(x)$ and $K(x)$ in the same way, as it is for any inhomogeneous TLLs where these functions are given by the same underlying position-dependent quantity.
+The condition in \eqref{vK_condition} is natural since changing the mean atom-density distribution affects $v(x)$ and $K(x)$ in the same way, as it would be for any other inhomogeneous TLL where these functions are given by the same underlying position-dependent quantity.

-While equilibrium results are interesting in their own right, our primary focus is the effect of $K(x)$ on the non-equilibrium dynamics: We will show that an $x$-dependent $K(x)$ implies that an initial localized wave packet does not propagate ballistically localized to the light cone but instead also spreads inside the cone.
+While equilibrium results are interesting in their own right and have been studied before \cite{Stringari1996, HoMa1999, MenottiStringari2002, Ghosh2004, Petrov2004, Citro2008}, our primary focus is the effect of $K(x)$ on the non-equilibrium dynamics: We will show that an $x$-dependent $K(x)$ implies that an initial localized wave packet does not propagate ballistically localized to the light cone but instead also spreads inside the cone.
 When this is the case the Huygens-Fresnel principle is not valid, while we will show that it remains valid if only $v(x)$ depends on position.